wangxiaoyunanne/docs/source/includes/frequently_asked_questions.md

 ## Are all of its components/dependencies easy to find?

-Gunrock has three dependencies.
-Two of them are also GPU primitive libraries which also reside on GitHub.
-The third one is Boost (Gunrock uses Boost Graph Library to implement CPU reference testing algorithms).
+Gunrock has two dependencies.
+Both of them are GPU primitive libraries which also reside on GitHub.
 All dependencies do not require installation.
 To use, one only needs to download or git clone them and put them in the according directories.
 More details in the installation section of this documentation.